Graham, Bezos hashed out Washington Post deal in Sun Valley

-Donald Graham, the chairman and CEO of The Washington Post Co WPO.N, started talking to Amazon.com's (AMZN.O) Jeff Bezos less than a month before cinching a $250 million deal to sell the flagship newspaper to the tech entrepreneur.
+Donald Graham, the chairman and CEO of The Washington Post Co, started talking to Amazon.com's Jeff Bezos less than a month before cinching a $250 million deal to sell the flagship newspaper to the tech entrepreneur.

 "I asked him why he wanted to do it and his reasons are the best ones: he believes in what newspapers do and what the Post does and that it's important to the country," Graham said in a phone interview on Monday.